SaltyChiang/WickContraction/README.md

 # WickContraction

 Perform Wick contraction in lattice QCD.
-Input a correlation function in the form of interpolating field operators, and the algorithm returns the contraction in form of propagators.
+Input a correlation function in the form of interpolating field operators, and the algorithm returns the contraction in the form of adjacency matrices.

 ## Interpolating Field Operators